 This product is only sold at Reubens Winkius and Company Inc., so try not to break any bones if you don’t live near this place.
 (Or just keep it in stock.)

 I’m nowhere near finished with creating these potions, but this is a great start.
 Head over to my Youtube Channel if you want to know how I made the potions.
+I also played around with ASMR a bit and created a video.

 Tell me your favorite potion in the comments and head over to my channel for a few tips and tricks that I discovered during my last visit to The Wizarding World, including how to get chosen at Ollivander’s Wand Shop.